learn-co-curriculum/swift-arrayMethods-readme/README.md

 > We delight in the beauty of the butterfly, but rarely admit the changes it has gone through to achieve that beauty. -[Maya Angelou](https://en.wikipedia.org/wiki/Maya_Angelou)

+## Overview

+We'll cove various methods that you can use to add, insert, remove, and change elements in an array.

 ## Learning Objectives
 - Add element to the end of the array using `append()`
 - Insert an element at the specified index using `insert(_:atIndex:)`
 - Remove an element at the specified index using `removeAtIndex()`
-- Use _Subscript Syntax_ to change elements at a specified index and access the element at a specified index to store in a variable.
+- Use _Subscript Syntax_ to change elements at a specified index and access the element at a specified index to store in a variable

 # Methods